Thoughtfully crafted counseling services

 It’s not uncommon...

-for police and fire personnel who’ve sought counseling in the past to express frustration with their general Employee Assistance Program (EAP) provider.
-Major complaints include that the service provider takes too long for scheduling, didn’t understand the culture, or seems traumatized by the information shared by the officer.
+for emergency responders and healthcare providers who’ve sought counseling in the past to express frustration with their general Employee Assistance Program (EAP) provider.
+Major complaints include that the service provider takes too long for scheduling, didn’t understand the culture, or seems traumatized by the information shared.

 You shouldn’t have to wait for days to speak with someone or feel as though you need to take care of your therapist during a session.
-Dr. Garrido gets it.
-She understands the types of calls that lead to sleepless nights and increased vigilance.
-She knows you may not want to go home and tell your families about the horrific things you experience on the job but also knows how valuable talking about those experiences with someone can be.
+Our clinicians get it.
+We understand the types of incidents that lead to sleepless nights and increased vigilance.
+We know you may not want to go home and tell your families about the horrific things you experience on the job but also knows how valuable talking about those experiences with someone can be.

-Dr. Garrido also serves as a support system for family members of police, fire and EMS personnel.
-Whether you need assistance working through your own life struggles or want help understanding how to live with a cop or firefighter, Dr. Garrido shares healthy ways to manage these challenges and more.
+Code-4 Counseling also serves as a support system for family members of police, fire and medical personnel.
+Whether you need assistance working through your own life struggles or want help understanding how to live with a responder, our clinicians share healthy ways to manage these challenges and more.